moepman/acertmgr/README.md

 ------------------------------------------------------

   * PyYAML: to parse YAML-formatted configuration files
-  * dnspython: used by dns.nsupdate for RFC2136 dynamic updates to DNS
+  * dnspython: used by dns.* challenge handlers
   * idna: to allow automatic conversion of unicode domain names to their IDNA2008 counterparts

 Setup